Back to Blog

 The agencies getting it right here arrive with a dedicated seasonal calendar and outdoor positions already confirmed for the next peak.
 The ones underperforming are running national templates with a Kerala postcode.

 Planning outdoor advertising across Kerala?
-Talk to our team about screen availability, seasonal timing, and campaign strategy across Kochi, Thrissur, Kozhikode, and Thiruvananthapuram.
+Talk to our team about screen availability in Kochi, Kozhikode, and Thiruvananthapuram, and campaign strategy across all four major Kerala cities.

 Frequently asked questions